 Leading the Way with Virtual Immersions at SMU Cox: A Conversation with Arjan Singh

-The novel coronavirus pandemic has forced businesses, schools, and the public sector alike to pivot and adjust to a new way of life.
-Arjan Singh, Adjunct Professor at the Cox School of Business, believes that things will probably not return to as they were pre-COVID.
-Virtual business will persist, even after things go “back to normal.”
+The coronavirus pandemic has forced businesses, schools, and the public sector alike to pivot and adjust to a new way of life.
+Arjan Singh, Adjunct Professor at the Cox School of Business, predicted that things will probably not return to as they were pre-COVID.
+Virtual business continue to persist, even after things have gone “back to normal.”

-This is because businesses are learning there are upsides to a virtual business world, and will likely want to make some of these changes permanent.
+This is because businesses are learning there are upsides to a virtual business world, and want to make some of these changes permanent.